Here’s what you need to know to get the workers’ compensation benefits you deserve for workplace knee and ankle injuries.

 - Professional athletes

-On-the-job knee and ankle injuries are covered by your employer’s workers’ compensation insurance.
-Workers’ comp benefits pay medical and therapy bills, out-of-pocket expenses (medications, bandages, etc.), and approximately two-thirds of your lost wages while you’re unable to work.
+On-the-job knee and ankle injuries are eligible for coverage by your employer’s workers’ compensation insurance.
+Workers’ comp benefits pay medical and therapy bills, and approximately two-thirds of your lost wages while you’re unable to work.

 Treatment for Knee and Ankle Injuries